susanBuck/notes/05_Laravel/Gulp.md

 	var gulp      = require('gulp');
 	var minifycss = require('gulp-minify-css');

-	// Set up common paths in your app var paths = {
-	  css: 'public/css/*.css',
-	  images: ''
-	};

 	// Set up task for the css minification called 'css' gulp.task('css', function() {

-		// Fetch source file
+	// Fetch source files
-		// pipe it through to minifycss()
+	// pipe them through to minifycss()
-		// pipe it through to the distnation return gulp.src('public/css/*.css')
+	// pipe them through to the distnation return gulp.src('public/css/*.css')
 		.pipe(minifycss())
 		.pipe(gulp.dest('public/css/min'));
 	});

-	// Specify what your default tasks are...
-	// i.e what should run when you run 'gulp' in CL
+	// Specify what your default tasks are... i.e what should run when you run 'gulp' in CL
 	// Our tasks here are 'css' and 'watch' gulp.task('default', ['css','watch']);

 	// Set up watch task
 	gulp.task('watch', function() {

 	// Watch the css folder, and upon updates run the css task gulp.watch(paths.css, ['css']);

 	});

 Read through the comments to understand what that file is doing.

 To run your tasks and start and watches just run gulp:

 	$ gulp

 This should: